SBIOML/emager-py/README.md

 ## Setting up

+### Redis

+Some modules in this library depend on [_Redis_](https://redis.io/), a fast and easy-to-use in-memory DB.
+Notably, it is used for extremely easy client/server interactions between a remote device (usually running sampling/on-board ML) and a host workstation for visualization, model training, etc.

+### PDM

 The repo is made with [PDM](https://pdm-project.org/latest/) in mind.
 It allows to easily create, develop, install and publish Python projects.
 It also handles dependency management.
 Let's say you want to create `my_test_project` and use `emager-py`.

 First, you'd create the project directory: